 I do have a good mix of modern and traditional things in my home already thanks to all the treasures from my great-grandparents, grandparents, and parents.
 I’m not a minimalist, even though I love how modern homes look like that are.
 I like surrounding myself with collected items that I love.

 Turning my dark stained cherry wood desk into light wood

-Cherry wood in it’s natural unfinished state has a light color with pink tones and over time changes to a warm brown that looks orangey to me.
-Check out this blog post to see the difference of cherry wood over time.
+Cherry wood in its natural unfinished state has a light color with pink tones and over time changes to a warm brown that looks orangey to me.
+Check out this blog post to see the difference in cherry wood over time.

 When I purchased the desk in 2011 at an auction for $25, it was definitely in that orange-brown category.
 I redid it in a dark stain and loved it like that for many years.
 What drove me crazy about it was that dust shows up so much more on dark furniture and I felt like I couldn’t keep it clean.
 I also didn’t like the glossy polyurethane anymore that I had chosen and showed fingerprints everywhere.

 - two-part wood bleaching kit (I used 2 kits)